How Do I Want To Live My Life?

 I have always struggled with New Year’s resolutions.
 I like the idea of taking time to reflect on my goals and areas of growth but, I set myself up to fail.
 I do not follow through with my New Year’s resolutions for a few reasons.
 First, because my resolution tends to leave my mind rather quickly.
 After a few weeks or a month, I simply do not remember what I had intended my resolution to be.
 Secondly, on the rare occasion that the idea of my resolution sticks, I have already failed because I tend to choose something that I want to do everyday.
 For instance, last year I decided that I wanted to decrease my shoulder pain, I chose four stretches that I would do everyday.
 I have never, and may never be, the type of person to do anything everyday.
 Just as quickly as the resolution entered my mind, it escaped.
 It begs the question: if I want something so bad, why do I set myself with unrealistic steps to achieve my goal?

-As part of stepping into the New Year assured that I need to make some very tangible changes in my life, I am marrying my inner guidance with my inner critic through a vision board, also known as a dream or action board.
-Vision boards are easy and quick to create (of-course, you can spend as much time as you would like on your board).
+As part of stepping into the New Year assured that I need to make some very tangible changes in my life, I married my inner guidance with my inner critic through a vision board, also known as a dream or action board.
+Vision boards are easy and quick to create (of course, you can spend as much time as you would like on your board).
 They can be specific or very broad.
-My vision board is specifically oriented toward work and finances this year, but in the past I have created boards that include anything from the type of house I want to live in, to exercise goals, to my desire to be a part of a community.
-I highly recommend this project anytime of the year, but it seems very appropriate as we step into a new year.
+My vision board was specifically oriented toward work and finances this year, but in the past I have created boards that included anything from the type of house I wanted to live in, to exercise goals, to my desires to be a part of a community.
+I highly recommend this project anytime of the year, but it seems very appropriate for stepping into a new year.

 Here are some basic questions to get you started.
 You may want to journal a bit about each question and see which answers spark your interest.